 From Oxford to Oxbridge.
-Meet James Preston, Oxford graduate and holder of three equally impressive degrees in Maths, Physics and Law, as well as a PGCE.
+Meet James Preston, an Oxford graduate with three equally impressive degrees in Maths, Physics and Law, as well as a PGCE.
 Last summer, James was writing assessment papers for our A-Level Maths.
 Now, he's the head of our maths department and is a serious inspiration to mathematicians nationwide.
 So, we were eager to talk with James about his 20-year teaching career, insightful student days, and his vision for the future of learning.

-Please introduce yourself and tell us about your role with Oxbridge.
+Tell us about yourself and your role with Oxbridge.

 My name is James, and I started working for Oxbridge last summer.
 I initially began writing some of the assessments for the A-Level Maths course, as I’ve wide experience in Mathematics.
 At the moment, I’m updating GCSE Maths to the latest specs and I’m also tutoring Oxbridge students in maths, too.